ysyk2021/the-power-of-acceptance-techniques-for-cultivating-inner-peace-and-personal-growth/src/chapter-8-1.md

-# Benefits of Acceptance for Mental and Physical Well-being

 In the previous chapters, we discussed how acceptance can benefit our relationships, help us cope with difficult emotions, and cultivate self-compassion.
 In this chapter, we will explore how acceptance can promote mental and physical well-being.